vmware-archive/content-library-api-samples/README.md

 Enter the hostname/IP for the vCenter SSO Server: vcenter.example.com Enter SSO username: administrator@vsphere.local
 Enter SSO password:
-Number of libraries in this system is: 0
+The number of libraries in this system is: 0
 $
 </pre>